Pensions, spies and animal rights make headlines

 The future of the old age pension scheme, alleged Turkish spying activities and a growing awareness of animal rights issues are some of the issues hitting the front pages of the Swiss Sunday papers.

-Following parliament’s approval of a major reform of the old age pension systemexternal link, politicians are already preparing the next moves.
+Following parliament’s approval of a major reform of the old age pension system, politicians are already preparing the next moves.

-The NZZ am Sonntag says that three centrist parties are considering plans to retirement in line with general life expectations or to cut additional benefits as the Zentralschweiz am Sonntag reports.
+The NZZ am Sonntag says that three centrist parties are considering plans to bring retirement in line with general life expectations or to cut additional benefits as the Zentralschweiz am Sonntag reports.

 The leftwing Social Democratic Party, one of the key promoters of the latest pension reform, plans to organise a poll among its grassroots to gauge the mood on the reform according to the SonntagsZeitung and Le Matin Dimanche.

-The campaign ahead of the vote, to be set for next September, is expected to be difficult with opposition both form the right and the some groups from the left of the political spectrum.
+The campaign ahead of the vote, to be set for next September, is expected to be difficult with opposition both from the right and some groups from the left of the political spectrum.

 On Saturday, thousands of demonstrators took part in the Women’s March in Zurich to call for more salary equality and more women representatives in parliament.
 Women will have to swallow the bitter pill of the pension reform as their retirement age is raised from 64 to 65, in line with those of men.